-Given I’m now communing to work on my motorcycle I wanted some wet weather shoes.
-I’d been looking for some riding shoes that look like shoes anyway cause I dont like riding in big boots or anything like that.
-There is a market for this sorta thing and we’ve all seen the chuck taylor style safety boots ( which I don’t recommend for riding)
+Given I’m now commuting to work on my motorcycle I wanted some wet-weather shoes.
+I’d been looking for some riding shoes that look like shoes anyway cause I don’t like riding in big boots or anything like that.
+There is a market for this sorta thing and we’ve all seen the Chuck Taylor style safety boots ( which I don’t recommend for riding)

-First impressions is they certainly look the part, you’d never know they are riding shoes unless you knew what the logo was.
+First impressions would be that they certainly look the part, you’d never know they are riding shoes unless you knew what the logo was.

 They are super comfortable like any other good sports shoe.
 I’ve spent a good week on my feet in them to wear them in a bit, and yeah they are just as good in the sense of being shoes as any other shoes I’ve owned,